WHAT RELIGIOUS SCHOLARS SAY ABOUT HIM

 Executive Director, Institute for the Study of American Religions at the University of California, Santa Barbara, US

-"Probably Scientology," Dr. Melton said.
+"The most successful new religion of the past century?"Probably Scientology," Dr. Melton said.
 Other successful movements include the Unification Church, led by the Rev. Sun Myung Moon..."

 New York Times article.
 "Seeking Entry-Level Prophet: Burning Bush and Tablets Not Required."
 August, 2006.